Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 **New features**
 - Added a new achievement - Unbreakable Diamond
+- A new music disc has been added - Hope
 - Added a rune cutter and three runes (experimentally when enabled in the config)

 **Improvemnts**